Locksmith price guide — comparing cheap vs quality lock services

 Drilling when picking should work

 Most residential lockouts can be resolved by picking or bypassing the lock without drilling.
-A locksmith who immediately reaches for a drill is either unskilled or creating a more expensive job.
-Drilling destroys the lock cylinder and forces a replacement costing $80-$200.
-Ask before they start: "Can this be picked or bypassed before considering drilling?"
+Drilling destroys the lock cylinder and should be a last resort.
+Ask before they start: "Can this be picked or bypassed first?"
+A skilled locksmith will always attempt that first on a standard residential lock.

 5